 - introducing the minimum amount of fresh air needed to keep a house healthy and pleasant

 - the ability to heat the house via the ventilation air (thus avoiding the need for a central heating system) This is done by an electrcal heater or sometimes a ground source heat pump.

-- efficiently recovering heat from the extract air (over 75% efficiency – sometimes up to 90%)
+- efficiently recovering heat from the extract air (over 75% efficiency – sometimes even over 90%)

 - careful ducting of the air so that